rluedek/midi-receiver/README.md

 # rl-midi
-An example on how to receive midi events using the rt midi library.
+An C++ example on how to receive midi event based using the rt midi library.

 ## Prerequisites
 **Midi-Controller**: A midi controller should be connected to your hardware.